kuri-sun/comment-graph.nvim/README.md

 - `:TodoGraphInfo` — runs `todo-graph --version` using the resolver.
 - `:TodoGraphRoots [dir]` — roots-only list in a floating window.
+- `:TodoGraphView [dir]` — full tree with expand/collapse in a floating window.

 More commands and UI are coming next.